What is Deutsche Post?

 Postleitzahl are what the Germans call a postal code.
 The literal translation is "postal routing number," and they abbreviate it to PLZ for short.
 Deutsche Post has used postal code systems as small as two digits in the past, but they've been rocking a 5-digit code (just like the US) since 1993.
-With each code, the first and second digits refer to a regional area (one that more easily ties to geographical boundaries than US ZIP Codes do).
+With each code, the first and second digits refer to a regional area (one that more easily ties to geographical boundaries than US ZIP Code do).
 The remaining three digits denote the postal district where the destination is located.

 PLZs are drawn along districts and delivery lines, just like in the US, which means that sometimes you can have the wide area indicated by the first two numbers be the size of several states, or it can be a section of Berlin.
 In some cases, like customers with significant volumes of incoming mail (called Großkunden), an individual or organization may get their own PLZ (just like unique ZIP Codes in the US).

 That's all there is to German postal codes.
 Unlike some nations, PLZs are very simple and straightforward, both easy to use and understand.

 Alright buckle up, because with a postal carrier as big as DP, there's an offering of services big enough to match it.
 Here's some of the things on their list.

 The heart and soul of the company, "Deutsche Post" is the brand name used for all domestic mail services in Germany.
 This is the traditional name that's been in use for years, and the one most closely tied to the German people.
 Deutsche Post handles everything shipped within Germany, excepting only express mail, which currently falls under the DHL umbrella.